 Dungog learns from the past in preparing for the future

 Following a devastating storm event, Dungog Information & Neighbourhood Service received a $14,200 grant from FRRR to run a series of community preparedness expos and distribute preparedness kits, reaching more than 350 households within the Dungog and Stroud areas, as well as a further 42 homes from neighbouring communities.

 Your contribution will make a real difference

 With strong local networks, FRRR can make sure funding reaches those who really know what is needed, and when their community is ready.

 Our special tax status also means funds reach grassroots community organisations – the backbone of their communities, who will drive local recovery efforts.

 Five reasons to support FRRR’s Flood Recovery Appeal

-- FRRR can reach community groups in remote, rural and regional Australia that often don’t have the capacity to fundraise locally, and due to their tax status, can’t access philanthropic support.
+- FRRR can reach community groups in remote, rural and regional Australia that often don’t have the capacity to fundraise locally, and due to their tax status, have trouble accessing philanthropic support.

 - We rigorously assess the organisations and projects that receive grants.